rails/rails/guides/source/active_job_basics.md

 Priority
 --------------

-Some adapters support priorities at the job level, where jobs can be prioritised relative to others in the queue or across all queues.
+Some adapters support priorities at the job level, where jobs can be prioritized relative to others in the queue or across all queues.

 You can schedule a job to run with a specific priority using [`queue_with_priority`][]: